-Do you ever struggle with engaging the kids at your church in worship, especially when you don’t have the option to do live worship?
+Do you ever struggle with kid’s worship, especially when you don’t have the option to do live worship?

 That’s a struggle we had at our church for years.